AnyaLang/SBB_ML/README.md

 **Conclusion**: Starting with a *basic configuratio*n of `max_length = 128`, the BERT model achieved a maximum accuracy of **51.4583%**, setting a performance benchmark.
 BERT has outperformed traditional models with the base configuration.
 During the training, we have observed that shorter sequence lengths (128 tokens) demonstrated better performance across metrics compared to longer lengths.
 Besides, during the training of the model over 5 epochs, the performance peaked at around the fourth epoch in multiple setups.
 This suggests that additional changes should be made to the training of the model, e.g. learning rate management or additional regularisation.
 As we incorporated the learning scheduler and also the droupout to the model, the results did not improve.

-While the capabilities of this model are extensive, and further refinement of the regularization during training could be done, we decided to proceed with the FlauBERT model and explore other training approaches, which are more targeted towards our task.
+While the capabilities of this model are extensive, and further refinement of the regularization during training could be done, we decided to proceed with other models and explore other training approaches, which are more targeted towards French language.

 ## 9️⃣ **FlauBERT**